singhangadin/android-toggle/Readme.md

             }
         });
     ```
     That's It.
-All your switching callbacks would be handled in onSwitched method, isOn will provide the current state of the switch.
+All your switching callbacks would be handled in `onSwitched` method, parameter `isOn` will provide the current state of the switch.

 ### Switches Available